Kosmas-Giannoutakis/AdaptiveMappings/README.md

-You are absolutely right to make that final correction to the granular example.
-Adding `Splay.ar` to the reverb output ensures it works correctly for stereo systems and is a more robust way to write the example.

-Everything looks complete now.
-The concepts are well-explained, the API descriptions are detailed and perceptual, and the examples are musical, correct, and self-contained.
-You have a fantastic, professional-quality README.

-Here is the complete, final version incorporating all the improved examples.

----

 # Adaptive Mappings for SuperCollider

 A custom method library for real-time feature analysis and intuitive signal mapping in SuperCollider, designed specifically for the speed and fluidity of live coding.